 Sure you could manually re-create the dataset(s) in the new zone and copy all of the contents between them, but there are two big reasons that may be a very bad idea:

 - You could have lots of data.
 At home, I use a SmartOS Zone as a file server that contains several TB worth of camera RAWs and PSD files.
 Copying all of this data off of one dataset and on to another seems like a complete waste of time and energy.
-Since my HP N54L already doesn't like ZFS scrubs (one of the downsides to using SHA256 checksums), I shutter to think of how long it will take when I ask it to bulk copy data to and from it's little 4 disk array.
+Since my HP N54L already doesn't like ZFS scrubs (one of the downsides to using SHA256 checksums), I shudder to think of how long it will take when I ask it to bulk copy data to and from its little 4 disk array.
 It's an operation that would likely be measured in weeks or days, rather than seconds or minutes if we're considering the latency of wetware.

 - You could have lots of datasets.
 In a world of nails ZFS is the ultimate hammer, and like many of the people who have been bitten by the ZFS bug, I make liberal use of ZFS features whenever possible.
-Each user in my home directory has their own dataset (as well as the home directory being it's own dataset).
+Each user in my home directory has their own dataset (as well as the home directory being its own dataset).
 Certain large regions of my home dataset are also organized with their own datasets.
 I automate the creation of ZFS snapshots with cron, and to ensure that none of this awesomeness gets lost, I use ZFS send/recv for online replication.
-Recreating all of my datasets from scratch would mean disrupting all of these operations, not to mention create tons of unnecessary cruft in zpool history.
+Recreating all of my datasets from scratch would mean disrupting all of these operations, not to mention create tons of unnecessary cruft in Zpool history.

 Fortunately, there is another solution to the problem: Directly moving the dataset between zones.
 It should be a simple one-liner with

 zfs rename.
-Lets give it a shot:
+Let's give it a shot:

 [root@gz ~]# zfs rename zones/<src>/data zones/<dst>/data cannot rename 'zones/<src>/data': dataset is used in a non-global zone

-Well that didn't work at all.
+Well, that didn't work at all.
 It turns out Illumos prevents datasets from being moved in this manner if it's been delegated to a zone.
-So we'll have to unmount the dataset, remove the delegation, rename the dataset, re-delegate it to it's new home, and then remount it.
+So we'll have to unmount the dataset, remove the delegation, rename the dataset, re-delegate it to its new home, and then remount it.
 This might sound complicated, but it's really just a few more steps.
 Lets set the stage and go through it.